-The deprecated "builtin" specification is only used for the elementary mathematical functions described in section 3.7.3.
-The external function call mechanism for "builtin" functions is implementation-defined.
+The "builtin" specification is only used for functions that are defined to be built-in in Modelica.
+The external-function call mechanism for "builtin" functions is implementation-defined.

-[Typically, for functions from the standard C library, the prototype of the function is provided but no Library annotation.
+[Typically, for functions from the standard C library, the prototype of the function is provided but no library annotation.
 Currently, there are no other builtin functions defined in Modelica.]